-What is Primary Mitochondrial Disease and Secondary Mitochondrial Dysfunction dark green are PMD, light green are SMD
+What is Primary Mitochondrial Disease and Secondary Mitochondrial Dysfunction

 Mitochondrial disease is a broad term that covers a wide range of mitochondrial disorders and syndromes.
 Mitochondrial disease is divided into two distinct categories - primary mitochondrial disease and secondary mitochondrial dysfunction.
 The distinction is important as each has a unique genetic basis, diagnosis and treatment strategies.